 Mosquitoes could be breeding right underneath your nose.
 Areas known to provide hiding grounds for mosquitoes include:

-Despite the technological advances that we have seen in the world of medicine, mosquito bites remain a great threat throughout the world especially in tropical regions.
-The irritation, allergies and the deadly disease such as the West Nile and Zika viruses are enough reasons to take control of mosquitoes seriously.
+Despite the technological advances that we have seen in the world of medicine, mosquito bites remain a great threat throughout the world, especially in tropical regions.
+The irritation, allergies, and possibility of being afflicted with a deadly disease like the West Nile and Zika viruses are enough reasons to take the control of mosquitoes seriously.

 You obviously don't want mosquitoes and other bugs to go in and out of your house whenever they feel to do so.
 Have the doors and screens fixed before anything else to create a distinct boundary between you and the mosquitoes.